 - that there has been significant administrative or procedural error on the part of the University which has materially disadvantaged the student, such that had it not been for the error the decision of the Board would probably have been substantively different

 - that a student’s assessment performance was adversely affected (including as a result of non-submission) by circumstances outside the student’s control (mitigating circumstances) and which the student was unable, or for valid reason(s) unwilling, to divulge to the Board before the Board of Examiners reached its decision, such that the student was materially disadvantaged and had it not been for those circumstances the student’s performance would have been significantly better (or, in the case of non-submission, the student would have been able to make a full submission) and the decision of the Board would, as a consequence, have been substantively different

 PLEASE NOTE: Disagreement with academic judgment does not constitute grounds for appeal.
 Travel or financial difficulties cannot be used as grounds for an appeal.

-Academic Appeals can only be submitted after the University’s Boards of Examiners have met and the results have been published to students.
-(The outcomes of the Boards of Examiners are normally published to students within seven working days of each Board.)
+Academic Appeals can only be submitted after the University’s Boards of Examiners have met and the results have been published to students. (normally published within seven working days of each Board.)
 This doesn’t count provisional grades.

 There is then a time limit of 10 working days in which to submit an appeal.

-Before appealing, ensure that you read the Academic Appeal Regulations alongside the Guidance Notes for Students.
+Before appealing, ensure that you read the Academic Appeal Regulations alongside the Guidance Notes for Students found on the website.

 Send AAF1 form and supporting documents as advised to: